 As I was planning this trip, my mother-in-law asked if I had ever had any “United Horror Story” experiences.
 I told her no. I have flown United twice, and both times went smoothly.
 But our little local airport is notorious for flight cancellations, changes, re-routings, and other mishaps.
 The runway is short and the fog is sometimes very bad.
 If a plane doesn’t make it in at night, the first flight out in the morning is nearly always canceled.

-Just eleven hours before we were scheduled to lift-off on the first leg of our flights to Montreal, we got an email from United.
-The flight out of Arcata was canceled.
-It was like a punch to the gut.
+Just eleven hours before we were scheduled to take off on the first leg of our flights to Montreal, we got an email from United.
+The morning flight out of Arcata was canceled.
+It was a punch to the gut.
 Here it is 6:30 p.m., the day is totally spent, and now you tell us the 5:30 a.m. flight out of ACV is canceled because of “weather in network”?!?!
 Our local forecast shows mostly cloudy skies with a light breeze!
 I couldn’t believe it.

 I checked the Arcata, Redding, Klamath Falls, and Chico availability.
 Nothing.
 I then used Google and United’s website to check the status of the other flights out on 12/29, and found that no other flights were canceled!
 Just ours.
 But no availability was popping up.
 And there were still a couple seats available on the 8:30 a.m. flight.
 This seemed so fishy.
 I picked up the phone to try United.

-The United rep’s name was Linda, and she was amazing!
-She not only was very understanding about our situation, but when I told her we were heading to SFO, she forced the system to pick up some seats for us on a non-stop Air Canada flight (even though there was no award availability).
+The United rep’s name was Linda, and she was amazingly helpful.
+She not only was very understanding about our situation, but when I told her we were heading to SFO, she forced the system to pick up some seats for us on a non-stop Air Canada flight to Montreal, even though there was no award availability.
 Our original itinerary included a layover in Boston.
-We would arrive in Montreal roughly two hours earlier than planned.
+We would arrive roughly two hours earlier than planned.
 Finally some good news.

 My wife and I stopped at my boss’ vacant apartment in SF for a mere 2 1/2 hours of sleep before beginning an awfully long day of flying.
 I got a good hour of work done, took a nap, ate some lunch, and enjoyed the landing amid flurries of snow.
 We were both exhausted, and the hotel in Montreal was a most welcome sight.